 - Capstone (3 credits): BPS 535 Strategic Planning and Decision Making

 - General AIM Courses (6 credits) from: ACC 616 Corporate Actions and Reactions, BA 605 Managerial Decision Making, BPS 585 Managing Strategic Innovation and Change

 MBA Electives (2 courses/6 credits) or Optional Concentration (3 courses/9 credits)

-Tailor the degree to your own interests with an optional MBA concentration in Accounting, Human Resource Management, International Business, Management Information Systems, Marketing, Supply Chain Management, or Taxation.
+Tailor the degree to your own interests with an optional MBA concentration in Accounting, Human Resource Management, International Business, Management Information Systems, Marketing or Supply Chain Management.
 (Students in the dual-degree program may not earn the MBA Investment or Finance concentrations.)

 Alternatively, you may elect courses from our extensive list of graduate business courses.
-Students may count up to 3 credits in non-business graduate courses toward the MBA electives.
-Elective courses must be approved by the Graduate Program Advisor in advance.
+Students may count up to 3 credits in non-business graduate courses or Business Internship (BI 500, 506, or 560) toward the MBA electives with the approval of the Graduate Programs Office.

 MS-Finance Core Courses (3 courses/9 credits)

 Choose one of the following:

 MS-Finance Electives (4 courses/12 credits, including at least 3 courses/9 credits in FIN)